rllin/halo-wiki/Home.md

 ## The Basics
 [[Wiki tutorial]]
 [SCIENCE](science home)
+Use the Navigation bar on the left to start discovering!
 Want to do more research?
-Check out our [[Journal Club]] articles and summaries!
+Check out our [[Journal Club]] articles and reviews!